School of Salamanca: Antecedents

 In 1517, de Vitoria, then at the Sorbonne, was consulted by Spanish merchants based in Antwerp about the moral legitimacy of engaging in commerce to increase one's personal wealth.
 From today's point of view, one would say they were asking for a consultation about the entrepreneurial spirit.
 Beginning at that time, Vitoria and other theologians looked at economic matters.
 They moved away from views that they found to be obsolete, adopting instead new ideas based on principles of natural law.

 According to these views, the natural order is based in the "freedom of circulation" of people, goods, and ideas, allowing people to know one another and increase their sentiments of brotherhood.
 This implies that merchantry is not merely not reprehensible, but that it actually serves the general good.

 Private property

 The adherents of the School of Salamanca all agreed that property has the beneficial effect of stimulating economic activity, which, in turn, contributed to the general well being.
-Diego de Covarubias y Leyva (1512–1577) considered that people had not only the right to own property but—again, a specifically modern idea—they had the exclusive right to the benefit from that property, although the community might also benefit.
+Diego de Covarrubias y Leyva (1512–1577) considered that people had not only the right to own property but—again, a specifically modern idea—they had the exclusive right to the benefit from that property, although the community might also benefit.
 Nonetheless, in times of great necessity, there, all goods become a commons.

 Luis de Molina argued that individual owners take better care of their goods than is taken of common property, a form of the tragedy of the commons.